What's Included in the Price

 - Cleanup and disposal of offcuts

 Waterproofing is a separate cost.
-Under AS 3740, wet areas must be waterproofed before tiling begins.
-In apartment buildings, strata may require a waterproofing certification before your tiler can start.
+Under AS 3740:2021, wet areas must be waterproofed before tiling begins.
+The waterproofing membrane is a mandatory hold point: a certifier inspects and approves the membrane before your tiler can start.
+In apartment buildings, strata typically requires a waterproofing certificate on top of this.
 Budget $1,000–$2,500 separately for waterproofing a standard bathroom.

 What Affects the Cost

 - Tile type.
-Subway tiles remain the most cost-effective option.
-Large-format tiles (600x600mm and above) are popular in Sydney renovations but need a flatter substrate and more adhesive, increasing both material and labour costs.
+Ceramic subway tiles remain the most cost-effective option at $20–$40/m2 supply.
+Large-format porcelain panels (600x1200mm) are now the dominant choice in Sydney renovations but need a very flat substrate, more adhesive, and careful two-person handling, adding 20–30% to labour costs.

 - Pattern complexity.
 Herringbone and chevron patterns add 20–40% to labour time versus a standard brick bond layout.